rapid7/insightconnect-plugins/sentinelone/help.md

 #### Blacklist

-This action is used to create or delete a blacklist item for a SHA1 hash.
+This action is used to blacklist and unblacklist a SHA1 hash.
 The blacklist is attempted for Linux, Windows, and MacOS operating systems and for all sites that the user has permission to manage.

 ##### Input